swiftlang/swift/docs/Pattern Matching.rst

 because either the last case ends in two braces on the same line or cases have to further indented.
-Okay, it's easy enough to not require braces on the match, with the grammar saying that cases are just greedily consumed — there's no ambiguity here because the match statement is necessarily within braces.
+Okay, it's easy enough to not require braces on the match, with the grammar saying that cases are just greedily consumed — there's no ambiguity here because the switch statement is necessarily within braces.
 But that leaves the code without a definitive end to the cases, and the closing braces end up causing a lot of unnecessary vertical whitespace, like so::